St Mary's Church, Chaddesden: History

 St Mary's was rebuilt by Henry Chaddesden, Archdeacon of Leicester, in approximately 1347; the chancel dates from this period.
 The church contains a 15th-century rood screen and an unusual chalice-shaped font which may be over 600 years old.
 The church has long been associated with the Wilmot family, who formerly owned much land around the then village of Chaddesden from the Mediaeval period.
 The monuments of several members of the family can be seen in the churchyard.

 The Wilmots' seat was the now demolished Chaddesden Hall, close to the church; the former grounds of the house form the modern Chaddesden Park, adjacent to St Mary's.
 One member of the family, Robert Wilmot, founded the almshouses which once stood outside the church; these are now demolished, although a hump on the ground indicate their location.

 The churchyard contains the war graves of a Royal Navy sailor and a General Service Corps soldier of World War II.

 Present day

 On 20 June 1952, the church was designated a Grade I listed building.
 In 2018 the church was put on Historic England's Heritage at Risk Register which described it as being in 'poor' condition due to problems with the roof.
 As of 2019, however, the roof of the main part of the building has been entirely replaced with Westmorland Green Slate in a £250,000 project, largely funded by Historic England among others.

 St Mary's Church is within the Conservative Evangelical tradition of the Church of England.
+It receives alternative episcopal oversight from the Bishop of Ebbsfleet.